 This Empowered Noodle Bowl recipe is from the Entree chapter of the book.
 Angela includes recipes for two different sauces–Thai Peanut and Orange-Maple Miso.
 Since I had the ingredients on hand for the Thai Peanut sauce, I went with that one.
 This recipe makes a great light dinner, but it’s also ideal for packing up into a bento and bringing to work for lunch.
 We loved the tangy peanut sauce and I was happy that there were more veggies than noodles in this dish–just the way I like it!

-You can buy The Oh She Glows Cookbook: Over 100 Vegan Recipes to Glow from the Inside Out on Amazon (note that there’s a different cover for the Canadian edition–don’t panic if you’re in Canada and your book doesn’t look like mine!), and you can also enter to win a copy on the Marketplace through the end of March!
+You can buy The Oh She Glows Cookbook: Over 100 Vegan Recipes to Glow from the Inside Out on Amazon.com (note that there’s a different cover for the Canadian edition–don’t panic if you’re in Canada and your book doesn’t look like mine!) and book stores just about everywhere!

 A big bowl of veggies and noodles topped with a tangy Thai Peanut Sauce from The Oh She Glows Cookbook.